fusion-energy/inertial_fusion_openmc_dagmc_paramak_example/README.md

 ```
 ![DAGMC model image](https://user-images.githubusercontent.com/8583900/159698979-3665e14b-ca42-4df2-8a1e-deee6597efc0.png)

-# Simulating the model in OpenMC.
+# Simulating the model in OpenMC

 First make an environment for simulation.